NFDI4Biodiversity/SeasonalSchool2024/README.md

 ### Prepare for the workshop

 * fill in our pre-workshop survey
+* ❗ **Find a spot of vegetation close to you that you can visit to collect data during the course** :deciduous_tree: 🌲🌿
 * install or update the following programs on your local computer
   * required
     * R